 Ms Sim currently serves on the Board of the YWCA of Singapore as 2nd Vice President, and as an independent non-executive director on the Board of Stashaway.

 Ms Sim holds a Master of Finance degree from the Royal Melbourne Institute of Technology and an Honors degree in Bachelor of Accountancy from the National University of Singapore.

 Ms Neo Chin was co-opted to the Board on 15 April 2019 and formally elected as Director representing the Founder Member on 24 May 2019.
 She is the Chairperson of the Investment Committee.

-Ms Neo is currently the Chief Investment Officer at the Singapore University of Technology and Design (SUTD).
-Prior to joining SUTD, she spent over 20 years of her investment career at the GIC in various investment roles.
-Her investment experience spans across global treasury management, global fixed income and currencies management, external manager mandates, alternative investments and multi-strategy fund-of-funds portfolio management.
+Ms Neo is currently the Chief Investment Officer at the Singapore University of Technology and Design.
+She has 30 years of investment experience accumulated over multiple market cycles.
+Prior to joining the Singapore University of Technology and Design, she was with the GIC for more than 20 years in various senior direct investment and portfolio management roles.
+Her investment expertise spans across endowment investing, asset allocation, global fixed income, global treasury management, alternative investments and fund-of-funds management.